codacy/docs/docs/organizations/what-are-synced-organizations.md

 ## Deleting an organization

-Delete an organization to remove that organization and all its repositories from Codacy.
+Deleting an organization on Codacy completely removes the configurations and all data related to the organization and its repositories from Codacy.
+This operation doesn't make any changes on your Git provider.

 To delete an organization, open the **Profile** page and click the button **Delete organization**.